gmestanley/DNH-V/README.md

 ## Contact
 This project has a Discord server.
 If you want to talk about it in there, use this ID on Discord: W93pV9XuB5<br>
 A Matrix space is also planned but is currently not going to exist as full sync with Discord (with all the previous messages being posted) is not possible yet.

+## License
+zlib has its own license, please check zlib.h in the repo for that information.</br></br>
+This fork is licensed under the Expat license, commonly called "the MIT license".
+The license text was taken from https://directory.fsf.org/wiki/License:Expat.